 Only experts and the original questioner can reply/post to a specific question.
 One or more experts may choose to respond to questions, so please do not direct your question to a specific expert.

 Do you stutter more in more contextual or situational settings as in out of nervousness, frustration, or embarrassment or is a stutter consistent no matter the social context.
-21 total views, 2 views today
+1,289 total views

 Could you please comment on recent research (Helgadottir et al. JSLHR 2014) that confirms that many SLPs working with those who stutter may be using safety behaviors as a means of managing social anxiety, and this could be having the effect … Continue reading